 Technical Challenges and Regulatory Constraints

-Modern F1 models generate over 5,000 pounds of downforce—enough to drive upside down.
+Modern F1 models create over 5,000 pounds of downforce—enough to drive upside down.
 But rules limit how teams achieve this.
-The FIA bans movable aerodynamic parts, forcing static designs that perform across diverse tracks.
-For example, Monaco’s tight corners demand high downforce, while Monza requires sleek, low-drag configurations.
+The FIA bans movable aerodynamic parts, forcing static designs that work on different tracks.

 AI-Driven Simulation Benefits

 Traditional CFD simulations took weeks to analyze airflow patterns.
 Now, machine intelligence processes 50 million data points in hours.
 Mercedes-AMG Petronas reduced front wing testing cycles by 80% using these systems.
-Key advantages include:

 - Real-time adjustments during wind tunnel sessions